harshrupani25-oss/NIDS-suricata-splunk/README.md

-This project is a mini Security Operations Center (SOC) lab built using:
+This project is a Network Intrusion Detection System (NIDS) lab built using:

 -> Linux VM with Suricata (IDS/IPS) + Splunk Universal Forwarder